DiegoRosales/Zybo_Sampler/README.md

 This stage will create a Vitis workspace and configure the BSP and the Project application.
 Note that you will still need to open the Vitis GUI to compile the firmware and program the board

 # Build instructions
-To build the project, you need to execute 1 script using Vivado: `run_vivado.tcl`.
-This script can take parameters using the `-tclparams <param>` argument to build whatever you need.
-Here are some examples
+To build the project, you need to run one script using Vivado: `run.tcl`.

 ### Binary build
 ```bash